DoDAO-io/dodao-rust-course/generated/summaries/owner_borrow.md

     ```

  **Ownership**
+- Each variable in Rust has an Owner.
 - What is Ownership in rust:
   * Each value in Rust has an owner
   * Ownership in Rust strictly follows certain rules, if these rules are violated the program will not compile: